Actipro/WPF-Controls/Documentation/topics/licensing.md

     - Run the installer for the latest build on your machine.

-    - If you are a licensed customer, in the installer, check the "I have already purchased licenses for this product" box and enter your license information **exactly as specified** in the e-mail you sent to yourself in an earlier step.
+    - If you are a licensed customer, in the installer, check the **I have already purchased licenses for this product** box and enter your license information *exactly as specified* in the e-mail you sent to yourself in an earlier step.

     - Review the configuration options that you'd like to install.
 For build servers, the documentation, samples, tools, and designer integration install options may be turned off.